About Us

 Can I opt-out of receiving emergency notifications?

-No. Anyone with a UWO.ca email address will receive critical campus community safety messages.
-You can add up to three mobile numbers and two additional email addresses to your account.
+No. Anyone with a uwo.ca email address will receive critical campus community safety messages.

 How does Alert WesternU work?